 I’ve always kept that connection to farming through my work, and after graduating university I became a journalist, and whether I was on the planning desk or the news desk at ITV Central News I always made sure I had a farming story in there somewhere!
 And this has led me to the work I’m doing today, which I believe can really help make a positive change for farmers and the sometimes ‘urban biased’ public perception of them.

 What motivated you to volunteer with FCN and why is it important to you?

-In 2010 my family discovered some devastating news – that our family farm was on the line for HS2 (the High Speed Rail Route from London to Birmingham) – which meant our farm would be compulsory purchased and taken from us by the Government.
+In 2010 my family discovered some devastating news – that our family farm was on the line for a major infrastructure project which meant our farm would be compulsory purchased and taken from us by the Government.

 My farm was in my family for 108 years – that’s 108 years of blood, sweat and tears, history, heritage, births, marriages and deaths.
 For me, losing our farm has brought the same amount of grief as it has when you lose a loved one… and I too have suffered from depression because of our loss.

 So in May 2021 I signed up to volunteer with FCN because I wanted to give something back after they helped my family, because I wanted to use my experience to be part of the solution – in helping other farmers that may have to go through the same thing, and also because I felt that volunteering could be a part of my own healing process too.

 Could you explain one way in which you hope to make a positive impact in farming?